Frogger 2: Swampy's Revenge: Development

 The game was announced on 5 May 2000, in a press release.

 Reception

 The PlayStation version received "generally favourable reviews", while the Dreamcast and PC versions received "average" reviews, according to the review aggregation website Metacritic.
 Jeff Lundrigan of NextGen said of the former console version, "It won't win any awards for originality, but Frogger 2 accomplishes what it sets out to do and proves enjoyable enough."

 The game was a runner-up for GameSpot's annual "Best Puzzle Game" award among console games, losing to Samba de Amigo.

+Frogger 2 sold nearly 1 million units by March 2001.
+As of May 2001, it has sold more than 2 million units for the PlayStation.